ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 --- abstract

-This document defines a base YANG data model for network inventory.
+This document defines a base YANG data model for reporting network inventory.
 The scope of this base model is set to be application- and technology-agnostic.
 The base data model can be augmented with application- and technology-specific details.

 --- middle

 # Introduction

-This document defines a base network inventory
-YANG data model that is application- and technology-agnostic.
+This document defines a base YANG data model for reporting network inventory that is application- and technology-agnostic.
 The base data model can be augmented to describe application- and technology-specific information.
 Please note that the usage of term "network inventory", in the context of this I-D, is to indicate that it is describing "network-wide" scope inventory information.